Women In Motion celebrates Japan's female photographers at Rencontres d’Arles 2024

 13200 Arles

-On Tuesday, 2 July 2024, Kering and Rencontres d’Arles will present the Women In Motion Award to Japanese photographer Ishiuchi Miyako, at the Roman Theater in Arles, at the opening night of the Rencontres.
+On Tuesday, 2 July 2024, Kering and Rencontres d’Arles presented the Women In Motion Award to Japanese photographer Ishiuchi Miyako, at the Roman Theater in Arles, at the opening night of the Rencontres.
 The event is an opportunity to present her body of work and share with the public her journey and her take on the role of women in photography and society.

 The issue of women's representation is addressed subtly but powerfully in the work of Ishiuchi Miyako, who critiques the objectification of women by taking the female body as the topic of her art.
 Her photos celebrate imperfections, scars and age, as opposed to the beauty canons set forth by the media.
 Through her artistic practices, Ishiuchi Miyako embodies the principles of women's emancipation by advocating for their autonomy and for better representation.
 In her photographs, she never stops provoking a dialogue on gender, culture and memory in contemporary society.